cloud-native-compositions/compositions/docs/overview.md

 ![image](architecture.png)

 ### Compositions Design
-A composition is a YAML file that defines a set of resources and how they relate to each other.
+A composition is a CRD that defines a set of resources and how they relate to each other.
 The key concepts and APIs that will be used in this private preview are described below.

 #### Key Concepts: